 We use our Ivy Lane values to stimulate positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.

+Our Enquiry led learning forms part of a broad and balanced curriculum for each year group.
 Physical Education, Music, Computing, Religious Education, Science, French/Spanish and Personal Social and Health Education (PSHE) will continue to be taught discretely every week.
-You can see the discrete (weekly) teaching overview for each year group by clicking on the attached documents below.